Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 - absorption of the fluid used during the procedure into your bloodstream

-Recuperation may last anywhere from a few days to a few weeks.
+Recovery may last anywhere from a few days to a few weeks.
 During this time, make sure to treat yourself with care.
-Talk to your doctor about when you can expect to resume daily activities, as well as more strenuous exercise and sexual intercourse.
+Talk to your healthcare provider about when you can expect to resume daily activities, as well as more strenuous exercise and sexual intercourse.

 After the procedure, your periods should lighten or stop completely within a few months.